Cleavage (breasts): Early modern

 Across Europe, décolletage was often a feature of the dress of the late Middle Ages; this continued through the Victorian period.
 Gowns that exposed a woman's neck and the top of her chest were very common and uncontroversial in Europe from at least the 11th century until the mid-19th century.
 Ball gowns and evening gowns especially had low, square décolletage that was designed to display and emphasize cleavage.

-In many European societies between the Renaissance and the 19th century, wearing low-cut dresses that exposed breasts was more acceptable than it is in the early 21st century; bared female legs, ankles and shoulders were considered to be more risqué than exposed breasts.
+In many European societies between the Renaissance and the 19th century, wearing low-cut dresses that exposed one or both breasts was more acceptable than it is in the early 21st century; bared female legs, ankles and shoulders were considered to be more risqué than exposed breasts.

 In aristocratic and upper-class circles, the display of breasts was at times regarded as a status symbol; a sign of beauty, wealth and social position.
 The bared breast invoked associations with nude sculptures of classical Greece that influenced the art, sculpture and architecture of the period.

 In mid-16th-century Turkey, during the reign of Suleiman the Magnificent, respectability regulations allowed "respectable" women to wear fashionable dresses with exposed cleavage; this privilege was denied to "prostitutes" so they could not draw attention to their livelihoods.
 The entari, a popular women's garment of the Ottoman Empire, resembled the corseted bodice of Europe without the corset; its narrow top and narrow, long, plunging décolletage exposed a generous cleavage.
 Around this time, cleavage-revealing gambaz gowns became accepted among married women in the Levant, where bosoms were regarded as a sign of maternity.

 In 16th-century India, during the Mughal Empire, Hindu women started emulating the overdressed conquerors by covering their shoulders and breasts, though in contemporaneous paintings, women of Mughal palaces were often portrayed wearing Rajput-style cholis and breast jewelry.
 Mughal paintings often portrayed women with extraordinarily daring décolletage.
 Contemporaneous Rajput paintings often depict women wearing semi-transparent cholis that cover only the upper part of their breasts.
 In the 16th century, when Spanish conquistadors colonized the Inca Empire, traditional cleavage-revealing and colorful Inca dresses were replaced by high necks and covered bosoms.

 In European societies during the 16th century, women's fashions with exposed breasts were common across the class spectrum.
 Anne of Brittany has been painted wearing a dress with a square neckline.
 Low, square décolleté styles were popular in 17th-century England; Queen Mary II and Henrietta Maria, wife of Charles I of England, were depicted with widely bared breasts.
 Architect Inigo Jones designed a masque costume for Henrietta Maria that widely revealed both of her breasts.
 Cleavage-enhancing corsets, which used whalebone and other stiff materials to create a desired silhouette—a fashion that was also adopted by men for their coats—were introduced in the mid-16th century.